Listen to this podcast on Spotify, Soundcloud or wherever you find your favorite audio content.

 With the current remote situation, the security community has gotten a bit creative to spread their knowledge.
 “While I know there are a few new conferences that even launched because of the work from home and the virtual conference idea.
 A new conference is basically going to put all the attendees on a Zoom call without any of the security restrictions on it and just kind of see what happens.
 So there should be some fun stuff like that.”

 If you enjoyed listening, don’t forget to subscribe so you never miss a new episode.
-Please also consider rating the podcast or leaving your feedback on Soundcloud or wherever you listen.
+Please also consider rating the podcast or leaving your feedback on iTunes or wherever you listen.